Placer County is named for the small flakes of gold found in the area during the California Gold Rush.

 Contractor: Richard McMann

 Description: The building faces north and is a three story yellow colored brick and stone structure.
-The north front has a projecting wing with wide steps leading up to the porch on the second story which has six columns rising to a balcony at the third story.
+The building is located on landscaped grounds in the center of Auburn.
+The north front has a projecting wing with wide steps leading up to the porch on the second story which has four columns rising to a balcony at the third story.
 Above the balcony are four vertical pilasters rising to a pediment at the roof line.
-There is a large portico on the east side.
+There is a larch portico on the east side.
 A balustrade runs along the roof line.
 On the center of the roof is a large dome with columns and a lantern at the top.
-The base of the building is rough stone.
-The building was restored in 1986.
+The building houses the County Superior Court.
+The building was restored in 1986 to 1990.

 Other Branch Courthouses